 Can a foreign purchaser obtain the waiver?

 Yes.
-All purchasers of residential property are entitled to the waiver provided the transfer meets the eligibility requirements.
+All purchasers of residential property, including a foreign purchaser, are entitled to the waiver provided the transfer meets the eligibility requirements.
 However, the waiver will not apply to the foreign purchaser additional duty component of the land transfer duty calculation.

 Does the waiver apply to foreign purchaser additional duty?